unmeshjoshi/tickloom/README.md

 - **`SimulationRunner`**: base class that runs a cluster for N ticks, issues client requests deterministically (by seed), and records a history.
 - **`QuorumSimulationRunner`**: concrete runner for the quorum key-value example (issues GET/SET).
-- **`Knossos`** integration: converts history to EDN and checks linearizability using the Jepsen Knossos model checker.
+- **`Jepsen`** integration: converts history to EDN and checks linearizability using the Jepsen checker.

 ### Example: Run a simulation